cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.13.0 =
+* Divider block: Fix an issue where the divider block would not clear itself in the editor when around floated elements.
+* Post Types block: Improve the experience of searching terms and included/excluded posts.
+* Food Menu block: Fixed for WP 5.9
+* Container block: Added tooltip descriptions on the more complex settings of the Container block.
+* Countup Block: Added option to start the countup when the countup is in the viewport.
+* Accordion Block: Added plus/minus icons on expand/collapse.
+* Banner Block: Added default minimum height of 450px
+* Image Box block: Fixed alignment setting.
+* Post Types Block: Fixed load more button.
+* Adjust text control for WP 5.9
+* Fixed color picker for WP 5.9
+* Fixed various smaller issues in support of WP 5.9
+* Various smaller bugfixes and improvements

 = 2.12.5 =
 * Post Types Block: Added “gutenbee.posts-loaded” event when posts are finished loading via load more button.